pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 When the forwarding status was checked, the output showed:
+`list forward-server` queries the current state of all configured forwarding destinations.
+It reports whether each destination is **active** (reachable, data is flowing) or **inactive** (configured but unreachable).
 ![Nmap_SYN_Port_Scan](./Images/Nmap_Attack_6.jpg)
 ### Root Cause

-The forward server was **configured but inactive**, meaning the Splunk Universal Forwarder on Ubuntu was **unable to reach** the Splunk Enterprise server on Windows.
-After investigation, it was determined that **Windows Defender Firewall** was blocking all inbound TCP traffic on port **9997**, which is the default port used by Splunk forwarders to send data.
+After investigation, the root cause was confirmed: **Windows Defender Firewall** was blocking all inbound TCP traffic on port `9997`.
+Even though the Splunk Enterprise server was running and listening, the Windows firewall was silently dropping all connection attempts from the Ubuntu forwarder before they could reach Splunk.

 ---

 ## Step 5 — Fixing the Issue: Windows Defender Firewall Configuration

-To resolve the connectivity issue, a new **Inbound Rule** was created in **Windows Defender Firewall with Advanced Security** to allow TCP traffic on port 9997.
+To resolve the blocked connection, a new **Inbound Firewall Rule** was created in **Windows Defender Firewall with Advanced Security** to explicitly allow TCP traffic on port `9997`.

 ### Step-by-Step Firewall Rule Creation